The Fragility of Learning LQG Controllers: Problem formulation

 \subsection{Assumptions}

-As already stated, we consider linear dynamic policies that are causal or strictly causal, $\calK=\calR_{p}^{\du\times \dy}$ or $\calK = \calR_s^{\du\times\dy}$, respectively.
-Note that both classes rule out time-varying or adaptive policies, which is outside the scope of the offline setting.
+As already stated, we consider linear dynamic policies that are \ifTACmode strictly causal, $\calK = \calR_s^{\du\times\dy}$\else causal or strictly causal, $\calK=\calR_{p}^{\du\times \dy}$ or $\calK = \calR_s^{\du\times\dy}$, respectively\fi. \ifTACmode Note that this class rules out time-varying or adaptive policies, which are outside the scope of the offline setting. \else Note that both classes rule out time-varying or adaptive policies, which are outside the scope of the offline setting. \fi

 In the following assumption, we further restrict the complexity of the class $\calK$ by bounding the $\calH_\infty$ norm of the closed-loop transfer matrix of policies in $\calK$ interconnected with the nominal plant $\calP_{\theta^\star}$, where